rburkhead/RPiDayActivity/README.md

 # RPiDayActivity

 ## Summary
 A 1-2 hour hands on activity using a PIR motion sensor, Raspberry Pi, and Python code.
-During the activity, students create a simple motion sensor alarm that protects their pie (or other valuables).
+Students create a simple motion sensor alarm that protects their pie (or other valuables).
 I designed the activity with beginners and kids in mind.
 The activity requires no soldering and no prior coding experience.

 ## Motivation